The most successful marketers have one thing in common.

 - Instagram live

-I like it when businesses use live videos because it gives them a chance to interact with their audience directly.
+We like businesses that use live videos because it allows them to interact with their audience directly.

-You’ll be able to communicate and get feedback from customers in real time.
+You’ll be able to communicate and get customer feedback in real-time.

 Plus, it’s not like your live video is gone forever once you stop streaming.